 and has a smooth, strong voice capable of a wide range.
 Zack plays his Randy Wood model F-5 Mandolin, given to him by Randy personally in March 2016.
 You can read more about Zack's endorsement here: "ZACK AUTRY ENDORSED BY ACCLAIMED GEORGIAN MASTER LUTHIER RANDY WOOD"

 In late 2017, banjo player Curtis "Bum" Bumgarner joined the band.
 Bluegrass fans will recall seeing Curtis playing banjo with Adkins & Loudermilk, as well as a stint with Blue Mafia.
 Curtis, a seasoned veteran in the music industry, can "drive the five" or can easily transcend into the swing tunes Loudermilk and Autry do so well.
 Curtis' diversity of technique is the perfect fit for this musically diverse band.

+The "young gun" in the talented arsenal of the Edgar Loudermilk Band featuring Jeff Autry is Dylan Armour.
 The band welcomed resonator guitar player Dylan Armour in 2018.